gluGPU/ToyboxFramework/README.md

 Unified game framework to be used across my game projects.

 ## Disclaimer
 Toybox is not a regular Roblox framework.
 If you aren't interested in keeping the game simulation completely inside of Lua, then Toybox is not for you.
-This framework mainly uses the Roblox engine for rendering / networking.
+This framework mainly uses the Roblox engine for rendering / networking, but not much else.

 ## Goals
 - Performant manipulation of game entities through ECS.